-The innovations of RobotX will allow detect and locate the defects, and classify them according to an existing historical database and automatically decide on bespoke scans for assessing the severity and needs for future intervention.
-This autonomous and adaptive scanning methodology will allow cost-effective, fast and comprehensive robotic inspections of flexible risers especially at higher depths (>1000m) where the only technology is based on extremely costly ROV deployed from surface ships.
+The innovations of RobotX will allow the detection, and location, of the defects, and classify them according to an existing historical database, automatically deciding on bespoke scans for assessing the severity and needs for future intervention.
+This autonomous and adaptive scanning methodology will allow cost-effective, fast and comprehensive robotic inspections of flexible risers especially at higher depths (>1000m), where the only technology is based on extremely costly ROV deployed from surface ships.

 The project results will feed also into other applications like the inspection of wind or aircraft turbine blades.